 Questions about Electronic Surveillance

-Even though the dashboard camera is technically a form of sousveillance, you may still violate the laws of electronic surveillance depending on where you live.
+A dashboard camera is technically a form of sousveillance, and you may violate the laws of electronic surveillance depending on where you live.

 In other countries, there are no specific laws that make illegal dash cameras.

-For example, the dashboard is legally legal in Australia, and there is no federal law prohibiting it in the United States.
+For example, the dashcam legal in Australia, and there is no federal law prohibiting it in the United States.
 However, that might only apply to videos.

-For example, there are laws about covert audio recording in Australia and the United States, where it might actually be illegal to use the dashboard if recording conversations in your vehicle without the known of all participants.
+The covert audio recording in Australia and the United States illegal If you use a dashcam for recording conversations in a vehicle without the known of all participants.

 Of course, you can also choose to buy a dashboard that doesn’t record audio or even disable the audio recording function, which will make this point debated.back to menu ↑

 I’m sure that in the next few years installation dashcams will be encouraged because the police and insurance companies can get strong evidence.